remyclarke/project-bird-sanctuary-vite/README.md

 - Use `<label>` elements and proper attributes
 - Alert `You have successfully adopted birds.
 Thank you!` upon successful submission.
 - Upon closing the alert box, reset the cart entirely (removing all birds, discounts, and bonus items) and clear the checkout form.

-## User Stories and Features

-Implement the following features, each worth 1 point, for a total of 7 points.
-A minimum of 5 points is required to pass, with partial credit possible.

-1. Sections with birds displaying name, image, amount, and an adopt button.
-2. Functionality to add birds to the shopping cart.
-3. Display of total cost of birds in the cart.
-4. A 10% discount for having 3 or more birds in the cart.
-5. Bonus items for increasing cart totals.
-6. A form to checkout the cart, which resets the cart upon submission.
-7. Ability to delete a bird from the cart.

 ## Additional Guidance